Pharmacy

 Visitors who have had a regular prescription issued by an EEA or Swiss prescriber may be able to obtain a private (chargeable) emergency supply.

-Some pharmacies run a minor ailment scheme that deals with specific common health problems.
-When pharmacies provide medicines as part of a minor ailment scheme, you get the medicines on the NHS.
+Many pharmacies offer the Pharmacy First service and a minor ailment scheme which deal with specific common health problems.
 Please ask pharmacy staff for more information.

 Treatment for children:

-• conjunctivitis (children aged 1 to 2 years)
+• conjunctivitis (children age 1 to 2 years)

 • impetigo, a skin infection